kotor-speedruns/kotor-speedruns.github.io/kotor2/Getting Started.md

 **Q:** What category and ruleset should I learn first?

 **A:** The easiest category to start with would be Any% under either the Glitchless or All Planets rulesets.
 Any% Glitchless is easy to pick up and provides good menuing practice, but doesn't introduce any of the tricks that are staples of KotOR speedrunning.
-All Planets is a good category for beginners, as it uses Save Buffers and other common glitches, but the harder/more complicated tricks such as Hotshots, DLZs and the Routine are banned.
-Any% is the preferred starting category versus All Quests because it's significantly more straightforward (and shorter).
+All Planets is a good category for beginners, as it uses Hotshots and other common glitches.
+Any% is generally an easier category to learn versus Max Quests because it's significantly more straightforward and much shorter.

-**Q:** What is this about In-Game Time?
+**Q:** What is In-Game Time?

 **A:** Because different computers have different hardware, load times for many PC games varies from system to system.
 In order to remove this complication, we remove load times from the timing for KotOR speedruns.
 This is achieved through a load-removal tool in Livesplit, thanks to glasnonck.
 For any runs except races, In-Game Time (IGT) is what matters.